10,000 Days – Post apocalyptic snorefest.

 Bolgen – Norwegian drama about a tsunami created by a collapsing mountain.

-Brain on Fire – Chloe Grace Moretz in yet another tedious film, this time about a journalist who develops a mental handicap.
+Brain on Fire – Chloe Grace Moretz (Kick Ass, The Miseducation of Cameron Post and 5th Wave) in yet another tedious film, this time about a journalist who develops a mental handicap.

 Buddymoon – A German man consoles his best friend after the collapse of his wedding by taking him on his honeymoon anyway.